Matt-FTW/dotfiles/.config/nvim/.github/README.md

 ### :package: Extras Installation

-To install an extra is just as easy as opening neovim, typing `:Lazyextras`, and selecting any row from the menu that appears.
+To install an extra is just as easy as opening neovim, typing `:LazyExtras`, and selecting any row from the menu that appears.
 To select one, hit the `x` key.
 And your done, be sure to close and open again neovim to see the changes.

 If you see any errors with a custom extra, be sure to report it by creating a [new issue](https://github.com/Matt-FTW/dotfiles/issues/new/choose).